When to Replace Your Old Boiler (And When to Have it Serviced)

-If you’d prefer, you can jump online now and compare quotes from 3 different installers.
-Then compare that directly to an on screen price from HEATABLE.
-They’re are a new kid on the block for online boiler installs, so prices on Worcester boiler installation are about as good as you’ll get.
+Then, compare the quotes directly to an on-screen price from Heatable.
+They’re the a new kid on the block for online boiler installation, and their prices for Worcester boilers are about as good as you’ll get.

 Protecting Your New Boiler

-Prevention is better than cure, and an annual service from a Gas Safe engineer is going to help spot potential problems, before they develop into real problems.
+Prevention is better than repairs, and annual service from a Gas Safe engineer is going to help spot potential problems before they require expensive repairs.

-And, if you want to comply with the warranty terms and conditions from most boiler brands, you’ll need to get one anyway.
+And, if you want to comply with the warranty terms and conditions from most boiler brands, you’ll need to get annual service anyway.